johnalison/WorkingPhilosophy/WorkingPhilosophy.md

   "Never be ashamed to quote a bad writer with a good saying" -Seneca Look for wisdom independent of where it comes from.

+- The art of having no opinion
+  > Mechanism for suppressing innate bias
+  > Most opinions are reactionary and unrelated to whats really happening
+  > Definitely true of todays politics.
+Differnet sides ahve opinions that are really reactions based on thier current stance/posture.
+  > Becoming and independent/orthogonal rational thinker requires suppression of reactinoary positions/thoughts

 # You are what you think, but with practice, you can change what you think

 - Perfection not required